Saturday, June 23, 2007

 Pages are further along the buying cycle.

-the traffic on IYPs is a
+The downside is that the traffic on IYPs is a

 fraction of the major search engines.
 You gotta do